importcjj/localcache/README.md

 # localcache
-Dangerous and High Performance local cache service
+Dangerous but concurrent local cache wrapper service with high performance.

 ## How to use